Jonathan Carter (politician): Environmental advocacy

 Carter is best known in Maine for his work on forestry issues.
 He directed the 1996 ban clear-cutting campaign, "No on the Compact" (1997) and the "Forest for the Future Campaign" (2000).
 Both referendum campaigns were unsuccessful.
 He serves as director of the Forest Ecology Network. the largest grassroots forest activist network in Maine.

 Gubernatorial campaigns

-1994

 In 1994, Carter made his first run for governor of Maine.
-Carter's campaign received 32,695 votes for 6.4% of the vote, which was enough for the Maine Green Party to achieve ballot status in eyes of the state.
+His campaign received 32,695 votes for 6.4% of the vote, which was enough for the Maine Green Party to be recognized as a political party by the state.

-2002

 In 2002, Carter again ran for governor.
 In that campaign, he promoted himself as the first and only candidate to that time to run for governor as a publicly-financed candidate due to the Maine Clean Elections Act.
 Carter received 46,903 votes for 9.3% of the vote.
 At the time his campaign, there were only 9,000 registered Green Independent voters in Maine.
 The Library of Congress recorded and stored a web archive of his campaigns website.
 His campaign also retained and extended the ballot status of the Maine Green Independent Party through 2006.